jgocm/ssl-detector/README.md

 # SSL-Detector
-Object Detection and Localization for RoboCup SSL using Jetson Nano and TensorRT
+Object Detection and Localization for RoboCup SSL

+This project was developed and tested on a 4GB NVIDIA Jetson Nano using [Jetpack 4.6.1](https://developer.nvidia.com/embedded/jetpack-sdk-4610)

 ## Setup From Fresh Jetpack 4.6.1 Installation